dugward/d-fat/README.md

 # FAT (film award tracker)

-A site to track which award-nominated films you have watched each year.
+A site to track which award-nominated films you have watched each year and track other users' progress.

 ## To Use